eggmatters/backbone-conjoin/README.md

 | 3  |  3        | 1            |
 | 4  |  1        | 2            |

-So from this, we have hair pullers available all of our regions and eye smoothers are only available in the Northwest.
+So from this, we have hair pullers available in all of our regions and eye smoothers are only available in the Northwest.

 #### Configuration